GrantEadie/programming-portfolio/README.md

 ## Description

 _Title text with two descriptive headers followed by a circle image of the creator.
 Three boxes follow each with their own gradient color.
-The final paragraph is in its own bordered box._
+The final paragraph is in its own bordered box.
+LINK https://granteadie.github.io/programming-portfolio/_

 ## Setup/Installation Requirements